binduprakash/TinyApp/README.md

 # TinyApp Project

 TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs.

 Highlights of this app:
-- Registeration and User Login.
+- Registration and User Login.
 - Secured Password mechanism.
 - 6 character length shorten URL.
 - Existing Long URL can be modified.